Autodesk Flex | Pay as You Go Pricing for Occasional Use

 Flex tokens can be returned up to 30 days after the date of purchase.
 Contact support to start your return.

 Your users assigned to Flex automatically receive the benefits of the plan you currently have for your subscriptions.
-If you have not got any existing Autodesk subscriptions, your users assigned to Flex will automatically receive the Standard plan.
-If you would like to upgrade to a Premium plan or have any questions about Autodesk pricing, please contact your Autodesk representative or partner.
+If you do not have any existing Autodesk subscriptions, your users assigned to Flex will automatically receive the Standard plan.
+If you would like to upgrade to a Premium plan or have any questions about Autodesk pricing, please reach out to your Autodesk representative or partner.

 If your team does not have enough tokens, users will lose access to Flex and will be unable to open the product.
 Flex is a pay as you go model, so users will be able to use products once more tokens are purchased.